tyreer/es6-for-everybody/WesBos_ES6_Module15.md

   Animal(name)
   ```

-+ Good to note how this is what we do in React
++ Good to note that this is happening all the time in React

 ```js
 import React, { Component } from 'react';